 Some of companies only offer 1 or 2 cutting methods and so may suggest you use a cutting technology which is not completely suitable for the task at hand, in fear of losing your business.

 If we can save you time and money by suggesting an alternative method – we will.
-As we have 4 cutting methods under the same roof (laser, plasma, flame and waterjet) we’ll be able to provide you with a profiling method that meets all your requirements.
+As we have 4 cutting methods under the same roof (laser cutting, plasma cutting, flame cutting and waterjet cutting) we’ll be able to provide you with a profiling method that meets all your requirements.

 Nobody wants to pay for a poor quality product, this is even more important in the sub-contract manufacturing industry where a poor quality finished product is likely to reflect bad on the fabricator/OEM rather than a business further down the supply chain.